 There is a reason why the Rhine gorge between Reichenau and Ilanz is known as the ‘Swiss Grand Canyon’.
 It is one of the most spectacular landscapes in Graubünden and is unique in the Alpine region.
 In the wild gorges, you can experience pure adrenalin while river rafting or take a hike along the craggy rock formations.
-An easily accessible hiking trail and several biking trails along the Rhine also present excellent opportunities to have a barbecue, create stone mounds or dip your feet in the water.
-If you would like a little more comfort, you can also explore the Rhine gorge by train or PostBus.
+Easily accessible hiking trails around the gorge offer you varied landscapes, breathtaking views, vast forests and unique nature experiences.
+If you prefer a more leisurely pace, you can travel through the Rhine Gorge by convertible minibus, train or PostBus.

 One trail – three venues.
 On our Woods & Water culinary trail, you will get to know both the culinary attractions and natural attractions of our region.
 You start off in Flims Waldhaus, where you can savour your first course in the Bistro Kaufmannfrauen.
 Then you make your way past Lake Cauma and along the Rhine gorge to Conn, where you can tuck into your main course.
 After a short detour to the Il Spir viewing platform, you will stop for dessert at the restaurant on Lake Cresta before returning to Flims via the impressive Felsbach gorge.